spring-projects/spring-integration/spring-integration-samples/loanshark/README.txt

+See README.txt in loan-broker sample for information about this sample.

 To change the multicast code in udps.groovy to rely on unicast instead, simply change the MulticastSocket type to DatagramSocket and remove the next 2 lines that deal with joining the multicast group.
 Then, in the configuration of the